dcycle/dcycleu/_posts/2015-05-20-02-continuous-integration-setup.md

 What is continuous integration?
 -----

-It turns out that it is extremely useful to _build_ your software often, ideally every time there is even a minor change.
+It turns out that it is extremely useful to _build_ your software often, ideally every time a change is introduced--even a minor one.

-The practice of continuous integration automates the build process: as soon as a change is detected to your code (for example the Jekyll site we are creating), a continous integration _server_ (this is less scary than it sounds, you can use a free existing server) tries to create a build, and that attempt is marked as either a success of a failure.
+The practice of continuous integration automates the build process: as soon as a change is detected to your code (for example the Jekyll site we are creating), a continous integration _server_ (this is less scary than it sounds, you can use a free existing server, as we will do later on) tries to create a build, and that attempt is marked as either a success of a failure.

 You should be able to know at any time the state of your project: when the last build was attempted, and whether it succeeded or failed.
 This information will guide you in your development.
 Any failure should be fixed immediately before doing anything else; everything should be done to keep your project in a passing state.